arseniyvolkow/IoTSmartFarm/readme.md

 ## 🎯 Future Plans & Roadmap

--   [ ] Implement a **Rule Engine** to allow users to create custom automation workflows (e.g., "if soil moisture drops below 30%, turn on sprinklers for 5 minutes").
 -   [ ] Increase test coverage to 80% using **Pytest**.
 -   [ ] Set up a **CI/CD pipeline** with GitHub Actions for automated testing and builds.